tanyadyz12-eng/Final_project_MixMaster/README.md

 Search by flavor tag

-Generate a custom recipe
+Generate a custom cocktail

-Export recipe as PNG
+Export a cocktail card as a PNG file

-Open GUI instructions

-Surprise me
+Display instructions for GUI usage

+Generate a random recommendation

-Quit
+Quit the program

-Exported images are saved to the cards/ directory.
+Exported cocktail cards are saved in the cards/ directory.

-🪟 Running the GUI
+Using the Graphical User Interface (GUI)

-Launch with:
+Launch the GUI with:

-bash
-复制代码
 python run_gui.py

 The GUI includes:

-A search box
+A search bar

-A recipe list
+A scrollable recipe list

-A detail panel (ingredients + instructions)

-A “surprise me” button

-Optional favorites (if enabled in this build)
+A detailed view with ingredients and instructions

+A random recipe generator

+Optional support for saving and viewing favorites

-🧪 Testing
+Testing
-Run the included unit tests:

-bash
-复制代码
+To execute the test suite:

 pip install pytest
 pytest

 The tests validate:

-Database search logic
+Database lookup and filtering logic

-Recipe generator behavior
+Template-based recipe generation

-Cocktail card rendering (smoke tests)
+Image rendering (smoke tests for card creation)

-🤝 Collaboration
+Collaboration Statement

 This project was completed jointly by Yizhe Ding and Zhihan Liu.
-Work was divided evenly, committed regularly through GitHub, and coordinated collaboratively in accordance with course expectations.
+Both contributors participated equally in software design, implementation, testing, and documentation.
+Development was coordinated through GitHub with balanced commit activity and shared responsibility for all technical components.

-📑 Academic Integrity
+Academic Integrity

-All code in this project is original work by the authors.
+All code in this repository is original unless explicitly cited within the source.
-No external code was copied without citation.
+No external code was reused without attribution.
-Standard Python libraries and Pillow are used as permitted.
+Only standard Python libraries and Pillow are used in accordance with course policy.

-📌 Notes for Reviewers / Instructors
+Notes for Reviewers and Instructors

-MixMaster v2 goes beyond all in-class assignments by incorporating:
+MixMaster v2 extends significantly beyond all in-class programming assignments by incorporating:

-A multi-class, multi-file architecture
+A multi-module, object-oriented architecture

-JSON data parsing and database-like querying

-GUI development using Tkinter
+A large-scale JSON dataset (~3000 recipes) and structured search operations

+A full Tkinter graphical application

-Dynamic PNG generation with Pillow
+Dynamic PNG card generation using Pillow

-Interactive CLI menus
+An interactive command-line interface

-A recipe generator with ratio templates
+A modular template-driven recipe creation engine

-A structured testing suite
+A documented suite of automated tests

-This satisfies the project difficulty and breadth expectations outlined in the assignment handout.
+This implementation meets the expectations for project complexity, software engineering quality, and completeness described in the assignment rubric.